QMeqGR/qm-maxima/README.txt

    ‘<z-| = [0 1]’.

-   There are two types of kets and bras available in this package, the first type is given by a _matrix representation_.  ‘ket’s are column vectors and ‘bra’s are row vectors, and their components are entered as Maxima lists in the ‘bra’ and ‘ket’ functions.
+   There are two types of kets and bras available in this package, the first type is given by a _matrix representation_, as in the above example.  ‘ket’s are column vectors and ‘bra’s are row vectors, and their components are entered as Maxima _lists_ in the ‘bra’ and ‘ket’ functions.
 The second type of bra or ket is _abstract_; there is no matrix representation.
-Abstract bras and kets are entered without using lists for the elements.
+Abstract bras and kets are entered _without_ using lists for the elements.
 Thus, if one wishes to do purely symbolic calculations, then input of abstract kets, (j,m)-kets, and so forth should be done without lists.
 If one wishes to do numerical or component computations using the kets then enter the arguments as a list.
 Note that abstract kets and bras are _assumed to be orthonormal_.

    The following examples illustrate some of the basic capabilities of the ‘qm’ package.
+Here both abstract, and concrete kets are shown.

      (%i1) ket(a,b)+ket(c,d);
      (%o1)                           |c, d> + |a, b>